Scott Peterson returns to court to fight 2004 murder conviction with help of Los Angeles Innocence Project

 Peterson was convicted in November 2004 of the first-degree murder of Laci Peterson, 27, and second-degree murder of the unborn son they were going to name Conner, dumping them into San Francisco Bay on Christmas Eve 2002.
 Their bodies were found months after they were reported missing from their home in Modesto.
 The judge moved the case to San Mateo County because of the concern people in Stanislaus County had made up their minds about Peterson's guilt.

-Peterson admitted he was fishing on the day his wife disappeared but during the trial, he could not explain what type of fish he was trying to catch that day.
-Peterson had also sold his wife's car, researched selling their house, and turned the baby nursery into a storage room in the weeks after Laci disappeared.

-Peterson was arrested shortly after Amber Frey, a massage therapist living in Fresno, told police that they had begun dating a month before his wife's death and that he had told her his wife was dead.
+Peterson was arrested in April 2003 shortly after Amber Frey, a massage therapist living in Fresno, told police that they had begun dating a month before his wife's death and that he had told her his wife was dead.

+Outside of court on Tuesday, Peterson's attorney Paula Canny referenced the affair in comments to reporters.

+"What if he's not guilty, okay?" said Canny.
+"What if he had an affair and was a crappy husband?
+What if he didn't kill her?"

 The California Supreme Court in 2020 overturned Peterson's death sentence after finding that potential jurors were improperly dismissed after saying they disagreed with the death penalty but would follow the law and impose it.